jrmeyerhofer/LITA2017/README.md

 <hr>

 **Note:** During these lessons, you may have to authorize your script(s).
-[Learn more.](authorize.md)
+[Learn more.](authorize.md) Read the Code4Lib article that inspired this session: http://journal.code4lib.org/articles/12199

 **[Lesson 1 - Getting Orientated](/Lesson_1/)**<br />In this lesson we'll talk about what Google Apps Script (GAS) is, create our first script, and examine the development environment.